 This course is designed to provide an understanding of basic lift mechanics and considerations for ensuring proper preparations to perform Olympic lifts.
+Transfers to both UC/CSU

-KINE-154 Mat Pilates 54 hours activity; 54-0 hours total
+KINE-154 Mat Pilates

 Course will introduce students to the basic principles and mat exercise system developed by Joseph H. Pilates.
 Students will use mat exercises to develop strength, flexibility, balance, coordination and proper alignment.
 Cross-listed with DANS-154.
 Transfers to both UC/CSU